 Walking in authority has always been a Biblical message of personal liberty.
-This can’t happen until the sons of God untangle from the world’s system of economic debt-leverage, dependence on man's secular humanist's statism, and walk in their God-given liberty as freemen.
+This can’t happen until the sons of God untangle themselves from the world’s system of economic debt-leverage and dependence on man's secular humanist statism and walk in their God-given liberty as freemen.

 The Gospel of the Kingdom has always been a message of liberty dealing with your spirit, soul, and body.
-The Gospel of the Kingdom and the anointing of the Spirit include the liberating of God’s people.
+The gospel of the kingdom and the anointing of the spirit include the liberating of God’s people.
 It is a message that produces freedom by setting the captives free.
-The question arises, “Freedom from what?”
-Yes, freedom from sin and addictions but it also entails freedom to worship God and to live by faith.
+The question arises, "Freedom from what?"
+Yes, freedom from sin and addictions is important, but it also entails freedom to worship God and to live by faith.
 Jehovah alone is our Father.
-He is your protector, provider, deliver, and healer (Exodus 20).
+He is your protector, provider, deliverer, and healer (Exodus 20).

 Pharaoh did not recognize the supremacy of Jehovah.
-God sent Moses commanding Pharaoh to let His people go.
-Pharaoh responded by saying who is the Lord that I should obey his voice?
+God sent Moses, commanding Pharaoh to let His people go.
+Pharaoh responded by saying, "Who is the Lord that I should obey his voice?"
 In Pharaoh’s eyes, the people belonged to him.
 This same mistake is made today in many countries around the world.
-The good news is the spirit of liberty is on the way.
+The good news is that the spirit of liberty is on the way.
 God’s people will not be held in bondage or serfdom.
-Satan’s master plan of organizing a secular humanistic government that turns people away from faith in God is being exposed.
+Satan’s master plan of organizing a secular, humanistic government that turns people away from faith in God is being exposed.